1. Who can take the Penn State Community survey?

 2. How do I complete the survey?

-Students, faculty and staff at every campus will receive an email from pennstate@hedsconsortium.org to your Penn State email address with your own unique link to take the survey — which can be completed on a smartphone or any internet-connected device. third-party organization, Higher Education Data Sharing Consortium (HEDS) is administering the survey.
+Students, faculty and staff at every campus will receive an email from pennstate@hedsconsortium.org to your Penn State email address with your own unique link to take the survey — which can be completed on a smartphone or any internet-connected device.
+A third-party organization, Higher Education Data Sharing Consortium (HEDS) is administering the survey.

 3. When can I take it?